 Once you're offered membership, Conservancy will send you a draft fiscal sponsorship agreement (FSA).
-A template of Conservancy's FSA is available in PDF (and in LaTeX).
+A template of Conservancy's FSA is available in PDF (and in ODT).
 Please note that the preceding documents are only templates.
 Please do not try to fill one out and send it to Conservancy.
 The final FSA between Conservancy and your project needs to be negotiated between us, and as can been seen in the template, the Representation section needs substantial work.
 If your project is offered membership, Conservancy will work with you adapt the FSA template to suit the needs and specific circumstances of your project.
 This is painstaking work, and it's better to complete that work after both Conservancy and the project are quite sure that they both want the project to join Conservancy.

 If my project joins Conservancy, how will it change?

 Substantively, member projects continue to operate in the same way as they did before joining Conservancy.
 So long as the project remains devoted to software freedom and operates consistently with the Conservancy's tax-exempt status, Conservancy does not intervene in the project's development other than to provide administrative assistance.
 For example, Conservancy keeps and maintains books and records for the project and assists with the logistics of receiving donations, but does not involve itself with technical or artistic decision making.
 Projects are asked, however, to keep Conservancy up to date on their activities.